curityio/nginx-lua-oauth-proxy-plugin/README.md

 | Encryption Key | The encryption key used by the plugin to decrypt AES256 encrypted SameSite cookies |
 | Cookie Name Prefix | The prefix used in the SPA's cookie name, typically representing a company or product |
 | Trusted Web Origins | The web origins from which the plugin will accept requests |

+## Tests

+See the [Tests Instructions](tests/SETUP.md) for details on how to test the plugin before deployment.

 ## More Information